ASL FREQUENTLY ASKED QUESTIONS

 The Deaf client brought a family member who says they can interpret.
 Why is this not an adequate substitute for providing a professional interpreter?

-The main reason is there no way to assess the family members’ skill.
+The main reason there is no way to assess the family members’ skill.
 This can lead to an inaccurate interpretation or even omission of important information.
 Professional interpreters are familiar with terminology specific jobs, follow a code of professional ethics, and must remain impartial and have strict adherence to confidentiality.

 What is a Certified Deaf Interpreter (CDI) and why is it recommended for some appointments?